bcgov/data-publication/pages/metadata_providers_guide.md

 # Audience

-This document is meant for people who want to make metadata and data available through the BC Data Catalogue (BCDC).
+This document is meant for people who want to make metadata and data available through the Catalogue.
 It does not contain any DataBC Program internal operational information.

-The BC Data Catalogue is available as a platform to host and share data and metadata for:
+The Catalogue is available as a platform to host and share data and metadata for:
 * BC Government Ministries and the
 * Broader Public Sector (BPS).